 Data shows that those who put the most effort into social selling reap the biggest rewards.
 For example, 76% of top-performing sales reps “always” research their prospects before reaching out.

-What does this look like in practice at a company?
-The telecommunications giant, Teleus, adopted social selling practices and LinkedIn’s Sales Navigator.
+But what does this look like in practice at a company?
+The telecommunications giant Teleus adopted social selling practices and LinkedIn’s Sales Navigator.

 Teleus discovered that Sales Navigator influenced 82% of the company’s Q3 and Q4 2021 closed won revenue.
 These deals were 209% larger than those not influenced by Sales Navigator.

-Social selling is always in flux, so it helps to stay up with the latest trends.
-You’ll keep your skills sharp and will know where your best prospects are now — and just maybe, where they’ll go next.
+As social selling is always in flux, you should always stay up with the latest trends.
+By doing so, you’ll not only keep your skills sharp and know where your best prospects are at the moment but also anticipate where they might shift next.

 Social Selling Best Practices